osamaemumba/synapse-purview-poc/README.md

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fosamaemumba%2Fsynapse-purview-poc%2Fmain%2Fazuredeploy.json)

 2- The following values are needed as deployment parameters when using the OneClick Deployment ARM template:-
   * **Resource Group:** Name of the resource group.
   * **Region:** Azure region in which to create the resource group.
 All services will be deployed in this region (location).
   * **New or existing Purview Account:** Whether to create a new Purview account or use an existing one.
   * **Purview Account Name:** Name of the Azure Purview Account.
 In case of new Purview account, give a new name.
 To use an existing one, enter the name of existing purview account.
   * **Data Lake Account Name:** Name of the ADSL2 storage account.
 This storage account will be created and registered as a data source with Purview account.
   * **Storage Account Name:** Name of the Blob storage account.
 This storage account will be created and registered as a data source with Purview account.
   * **Key Vault Name:** Name of the Azure Key vault.
 This is used to store Client Secret needed to perform API calls.
-    * **Factory Name:** Name for the Azure Data Factory.
-This Data Factory will be created and load the data into the storage accounts.
+  * **Synapse Name:** Name for the Azure Synapse Analytics.
+A dedicated SQL pool and two pipelines will be created inside this synapse account.
-    * **Aad App Client Id:** Client ID of the Application Registration created in prerequisite.
+  * **User Azure Login Id:** Azure login email/ID of the signed-in user.
-    * **Aad App Client Secret:** Client Secret of the Application Registration created in prerequisite.
+  * **User Azure Login Password:** Azure login password of the signed-in user.

 3- Click 'Review + Create'.